Clearwater Bus Accident Lawyer

 Types of Bus Accidents Our Law Firm Handles

 With nearly 59,000 buses registered in Florida and thousands more traveling here from out of state, it’s no wonder injury claims against bus and tour companies are common.
 Your legal options after a bus accident in Clearwater, Tampa, or one of the surrounding communities will depend on how you were injured, who was at-fault for the crash, and the type of bus involved.
-At the Magazine Law Group, we handle all types of bus accident cases.
-The most common claims we see involve:

 Public Transportation Buses: